 Step 5: Finish with a bleach cycle (if needed).

 If you found mold anywhere in your appliance, fill the dishwasher basin with bleach and run another cycle to kill the spores.
 Do not use bleach if you have a stainless steel interior.

 Step 6: Wipe down your washer.

-If your dishwasher appears to be running inefficiently or you notice buildup on the racks or interior, it’s time to give it a wash.
-However, once a month is a great idea for regular maintenance and extending the life of your appliance.
+If your dishwasher appears to be running inefficiently or you notice buildup on the racks or interior, it’s time to wash it.
+However, once a month is a great idea for regular maintenance and extending your appliance’s life.
 Time it with another monthly task, such as doing a purge and deep clean of your refrigerator.

 You now have a clean dishwasher — what a relief!
 If you find that you’re suffering from other dishwasher issues like leaks, overflows, or it just isn’t running properly, check-in with the DMV plumbers who can get your china and cutlery back in the cupboard again.
 Call John C. Flood at (703) 783-0247 or schedule your service online now.